Anikatahsin26/Prediction-of-COVID-19-Using-Machine-Learning-Models/README.md

 The data was filtered to include positive SARS-CoV-2 exam results and non-null values in the 'Hematocrit' or 'Urine - Density' columns.
 This resulted in a focused dataset of 1,091 rows and 35 columns.

 ### Encoding Categorical Features
-One-third of the variables in the dataset were categorical.
-LabelEncoder was used to convert them into numerical values for consistency.
+In this dataset, one third 33.3% of the variables are categorical (data type: object).
+We will use LabelEncoder to convert them into numerical values, such as encoding 'SARS-Cov-2 exam result' column as 1 for positive and 0 for negative.
+Once the categorical variables are encoded, all data types will be converted to integer for consistency.

 ### Data Balance
-After preprocessing, the dataset contains 1,091 rows and 35 columns with a balanced distribution.
+After the four above steps, the dataset has 1091 rows and 35 columns.
+By analysing the class distribution, we can see a well-balanced dataset with a 51.1% positive case and a 48.9% negative case.
+This optimal state of the dataset allows for machine learning model analysis.

 ## Machine Learning Models
 The report evaluates five classifiers: XGBoost, Random Forest (RF), Decision Tree (DT), Logistic Regression (LR), and K-Nearest Neighbors (KNN).